About arc42

 Response

-The move is validated, if the game ends the result is persisted, and the board is updated
+The move is validated, the bot responds, the state is persisted, and the full updated board is returned to the frontend in a single round trip

 Response Measure